StuAtKong/kongpose/README.md

 http://api.kong.lan:9000/

-Create an Input (System/Inputs) to listen on port 5555 for TCP and UDP.
+Two example inputs (System/Inputs) have been created via the "content packs" JSON file to listen on port 5555 for TCP and UDP.

 # Zipkin